SingularityIndonesia/SingularityBaseMobile/README_CONTRIBUTING.md

 ## FAQ
 - `#MissingSdk`, `#MissingLocalProperties`, `#LibraryIsNotAnAndroidModule`.

   These issues are known to occur on Windows machines.
 You need to create a symbolic link from your `local.properties` file to the `Library/` directory.

-Copying the `local.properties` file to the Library project is not recommended.
+  **Warning**: Copying the `local.properties` file to the Library project is not recommended.